 In addition to being a completely natural food, which is made under totally natural production processes and in which no type of additive or preservative is used, the panela provides interesting qualities and essential nutrients:

-- Vitamins: panela is very rich in vitamins of group B, A, C, D and E.
+- Vitamins: panela is very rich in vitamins of groups B, A, C, D, and E.

 - Carbohydrates: such as sucrose, in addition to glucose and fructose (which have a higher biological value).